AVM Transaction Format

 What Transferable Input Contains

-A transferable input contains a TxID
+A transferable input contains a TxID, UTXOIndex AssetID and an Input.

-is a 32-byte array that defines which transaction this input is consuming an output from.
-Transaction IDs are calculated by taking sha256 of the bytes of the signed transaction.UTXOIndex
+TxIDis a 32-byte array that defines which transaction this input is consuming an output from.
+Transaction IDs are calculated by taking sha256 of the bytes of the signed transaction.UTXOIndexis an int that defines which utxo this input is consuming in the specified transaction.AssetIDis a 32-byte array that defines which asset this input references.Inputis an input, as defined below.
+This can currently only be a SECP256K1 transfer input

 Gantt Transferable Input Specification